alexandair/entra-powershell-docs/docs/conceptual/installation.md

 ## Sign in

-To start managing your Microsoft Entra resources with the Microsoft Entra PowerShell module, launch a PowerShell session and run `Connect-Entra` to sign in to Microsoft Entra ID:
+To start managing your Microsoft Entra resources with the Microsoft Entra PowerShell module, launch a PowerShell session and run [Connect-Entra][Connect-Entra] to sign in to Microsoft Entra ID:

 ```powershell
 Connect-Entra